Ralf Biehl

 Research Interests

-Related to the scientific focus on scattering methods I develop the Python software Jscatter with the aim to provide useful models for neutron and X-ray scattering form factors, structure factors and dynamic models (quasi elastic neutron scattering) and other related topics.
+Related to the scientific focus on scattering methods I develop the Python software with the aim to provide useful models for neutron and X-ray scattering form factors, structure factors and dynamic models (quasi elastic neutron scattering) and other related topics.
 An aim is to provide easier access for non specialist to difficult methods and models with the ability to document how data were analysed using scripts also in Jupyter.

 Vita